Modulated Neural ODEs: Related work

 \section{Related work}

-\paragraph{Neural ODEs} Since the neural ODE breakthrough \citep{chen2018neural}, there has been a growing interest in continuous-time dynamics modeling.
-Such attempts include combining recurrent neural nets with neural ODE dynamics \citep{rubanova2019latent, de2019gru} where latent trajectories are updated upon observations, as well as Hamiltonian \citep{zhong2019symplectic}, Lagrangian \citep{lutter2019deep}, second-order \citep{yildiz2019ode2vae}, or graph neural network based dynamics \citep{poli2019graph}.
-While our method \textsc{INODE} (as well as the extension \textsc{SINODE}) has been introduced in the context of latent neural ODEs, it can be directly utilized within these frameworks as well.
+\paragraph{Neural ODEs} Since the neural ODE breakthrough \citep{chen2018neural}, there has been a growing interest in continuous-time dynamic modeling.
+Such attempts include combining recurrent neural nets with neural ODE dynamics \citep{rubanova2019latent, de2019gru}, where latent trajectories are updated upon observations, as well as upon Hamiltonian \citep{zhong2019symplectic}, Lagrangian \citep{lutter2019deep}, second-order \citep{yildiz2019ode2vae}, or graph neural network based dynamics \citep{poli2019graph}.
+While our method \monode has been introduced in the context of latent neural ODEs, it can be directly utilized within these frameworks as well.

-\paragraph{Augmented dynamics} \citet{dupont2019augmented} augment data-space neural ODEs with additional latent variables and test their method only on classification problems. \citet{norcliffe2021neural} extend neural ODEs to stochastic processes by means of a stochastic, latent variable modulating the dynamics.
-In a related study, \citet{yildiz2022learning} propose to infer latent variables modulating data-space for Gaussian process based ODEs, with applications to low-dimensional problems.
-To the best of our knowledge, we are the first to explicitly enforce time-invariant variables.
+\paragraph{Augmented dynamics} \citet{dupont2019augmented} augment data-space neural ODEs with additional latent variables and test their method on classification problems. \citet{norcliffe2021neural} extend neural ODEs to stochastic processes by means of stochastic latent variables, leading to \node Processes (\nodep).
+By construction, \nodep embeddings are invariant to the shuffling of the observations.
+To the best of our knowledge, we are the first to explicitly enforce \textit{time-invariant modulator variables}.

-\paragraph{Disentanglement and learning invariances} Our learning scheme for time-invariant variables is closest to \citet{grill2020bootstrap} in that neither formulation involves negative pairs.
-The idea of averaging for invariant function estimation was used in \citep{kondor2008group, van2018learning, franceschi2020stochastic}.
-The latter proposes using such variables in the context of discrete-time stochastic video prediction.
-Although relevant, their model involves two sets of dynamic latent variables, coupled with an LSTM.
+\paragraph{Learning time-invariant variables} The idea of averaging for invariant function estimation was used in \citep{kondor2008group, van2018learning, franceschi2020stochastic}.
+Only the latter proposes using such variables in the context of discrete-time stochastic video prediction.
+Although relevant, their model involves two sets of dynamic latent variables, coupled with an LSTM and is limited to mapping modulation.